The 10 Weakest Currencies in The World

 What are the weakest currencies in the world?
 We looked at a whole range of currencies and compared their exchange rate with the US dollar (USD) to see which were the weakest.
-(At time of writing in October 2022).
+(At time of our latest update in April 2023).

 #1: Iranian rial (IRR)